Best Practices Overview

 As part of an overall strategic goal to improve maternal and child health outcomes by sharing effective and promising practices with state and territorial MCH programs, AMCHP is providing replication stipends to foster connections between states interested in replication or adaptation of a current emerging, promising or best practice in Innovation Station.
 Through this project, applicants can request technical assistance support (i.e., travel funds or other seed resources) to learn how to adapt a specific Innovation Station practice (or elements of a practice) to their state or community.
 Applicants will need to demonstrate readiness to adapt the practice in order to maximize technical assistance resources.

-The deadline for the 2012-2013 RFA has passed.
+The deadline for 2013 has passed.
 Please stay tuned for more information.
-Questions about this project can be directed to Kate Howe, Program Manager, Child Health.

 Submit Your Emerging, Promising and Best Practices Today!